ermongroup/cs228-notes/extras/vae/index.md

 \log p(x) \geq \E_{q_\phi(z|x)} \left[ \log p_\theta(x|z) \right] - KL(q_\phi(z|x) || p(z))
 $$

-It is straightforward to verify that this is the same using ELBO using some algebra.
+It is straightforward to verify that this is the same as ELBO using some algebra.

 This reparametrization has a very interesting interpretation.
 First, think of $$x$$ as an observed data point.
 The right-hand side consists of two terms; both involve taking a sample $$z \sim q(z\mid x)$$, which we can interpret as a code describing $$x$$.
 We are also going to call $$q$$ the *encoder*.